rcestep/rcestep.github.io/README.md

   no shutdown
 ```

-These configurations would be necessary to setup what is called Inter-VLAN routing and this specific type is called Router-on-a-Stick becuase traffic is being trunked on one physical interface.
+These configurations would be necessary to setup what is called Inter-VLAN routing and this specific type is called Router-on-a-Stick because traffic is being trunked on one physical interface.

-There are many more configurations that I could showcase here and I am positive that if I did, this portfolio would become a book, so I will leave it at that, but this is exactly the type of knowledge that I have aquired at Mitchell, and it is with this training that I will be able to work in the IT field and be able to excel in ways that I cannot even fathom!
+There are many more configurations that I could showcase here and I am positive that if I did, this portfolio would become a book, so I will leave it at that, but this is exactly the type of knowledge that I have acquired at Mitchell, and it is with this training that I will be able to work in the IT field and be able to excel in ways that I cannot even fathom!

 I also learned about setting up Windows Server to support company's in a way to allow many other workers in many different settings to efficiently do their work as well.
 Setting up a domain controller was at first very challenging, but with practice, I was able to get that skill down as well.
-With the training that I aquired from Mitchell, I am able to support companys' infrastructures and manage not only the network equipment like switches and routers but also servers and clients.
+With the training that I acquired from Mitchell, I can support company’s' infrastructures and manage not only the network equipment like switches and routers but also servers and clients.
 I have learned about client-server relationships and how a client accesses information and resources using a central server that is hosting everything that a client would need to properly function.
 Using a DC that is hosting a file server and using Group Policy to dictate how the machine operates, clients can be fine-tuned to perform how the company needs them to perform.

 ## My Other Accomplishments